PSHE and RSE Leads: Heads of Year

 The RSE programme is integrated within the above strands.
 This is delivered as part of the tutor time programme and a one-hour PSHE lesson per fortnight with the form tutor, supported by the Pastoral Teams at all Key Stages.
 Biological aspects of RSE are taught within the science curriculum at Key Stage 3, and other aspects are included in religious education at Key Stage 3.
 [Updated 2023/24]

 The Year 7 PSHE curriculum introduces topics of the All-Round Excellence programme.
-The first term guides students through how to settle into a new environment and how to develop a healthy relationship.
-Term 2 moves into raising aspirations through the topic of 'career'.
-Students will then look at diversity in the UK and how important it is to understand the wider world.
+The first term guides students through how to settle into a new environment and how to develop healthy relationships and what to do about cyberbullying.
+Term 2 moves into thinking about diet and exercise, how to make healthy choices, and the risks of alcohol, tobacco/vaping and other substances.
+We continue to explore relationships in Term 3, looking at on- and offline friendships, self-esteem and family life.
+Students will then look at diversity in the UK in Term 4 and how important it is to understand the wider world.
 This will lead them to reflect on their emotional awareness and self-esteem.
-They will also discuss the changes that happen during puberty, both emotionally and physically.
-Finally, students will focus on developing financial awareness and financial capability.
-[HW 2023/4]
+During Term 5 and 6 students explore raising aspirations through the topic of 'career' and on developing financial awareness and financial capability.
+There are occasions when external speakers deliver talks on various topics such as road safety, the consequences of drugs, alcohol abuse and county lines.
+[MT 2024/25]

 In Year 10 students are supported through the transition to KS4.
 We look to develop good study habits required for success at GCSE.
 We also cover methods of revision and how to develop resilience as well as preparation for work experience.
 The main PSHE topics covered are relationship myths, challenges and consent; understanding the consequences of risk-taking behaviour; developing employability skills; LGBTQ+ History Month and exploring the influence of role models; understanding different families and learning parenting skills; managing change, grief and bereavement.
 [LB 2023/4]